PocketMidi/KB1-MIDI-Editor/README.md

 KB1 config is a browser-based configuration tool for the PocketMidi KB1 device.
 Configure lever behavior, touch sensitivity, scales, system settings, and control 12 customizable performance sliders wirelessly over Bluetooth directly from your browser.

+## Configuration Flexibility

+The KB1 system offers **~10²⁷ total unique configurations** (approximately 1 octillion possible combinations).
+When focusing on the most commonly adjusted parameters—CC numbers, min/max values, function modes, and interpolation curves—there are still **~10¹⁰ to 10¹² practical combinations** (10-100 billion distinct configurations).

+**Storage & Sharing:**
+- 8 preset slots on device for storing favorite configurations
+- Unlimited browser-based presets for sharing and experimenting

+The system is extraordinarily flexible for any performance or production workflow.

 ## Features

 ### ⚙️ SETTINGS Tab